Sam-Max/rcmltb/README.md

 - mirror - mirror to selected cloud
 - leech - leech from cloud to telegram
 - copy - copy from cloud to cloud
-- config - config rclone and set folder where to mirror
+- config - set cloud and folder for mirror
 - logs - get logs from server
 - server - get server info
 - speedtest - test speed of server